ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 ### Coding Collision Detection and Movement

 Now, move to the "Types" tab at the top of the screen and open the `Rocks` type.
-In the left column, fill the field called "Collision group" with `solid`:
+In the left column, fill the field called "Collision group" with `Solid`:

 ![Adding a collision group to a type](./images/tutPlatformer_26.png)

-This will tell the `ct.place` catmod that this exact type belongs to a special collision group called "Solid".
+This will tell the `ct.place` catmod that this particular type belongs to a special collision group called "Solid".
 The name of this group can be of any value, and the number of such groups is unlimited.
 For now, one group will be enough.

 Add the same line to `Rocks_Top` and `Rocks_Platform`.

 Now open the `Robot` type.
 If you completed the "Space Shooter" tutorial before, you may recall that movement is made using either direct manipulation of a copy's parameters or by using built-in variables like `this.speed` or `this.direction`.
 The truth is that the latter never worked with platformers, even outside ct.js!
 We will need to write something more complicated.
 Be prepared! 😃

-The idea of a side-view movement is that we will have a value on which we would like to move to, and then we will check whether we are colliding with something or not, pixel-by-pixel.
+The idea of a side-view movement is that we will have a value by which we would like to move to, and then we will check whether we are colliding with something or not, pixel-by-pixel.

 Let's set up some variables on the "On Create" tab: